pabloEntropia/essentia-labs/_posts/2016-12-30-updates-to-cepstral-features.md

 ---
 layout: post
 title: Updates to cepstral features (MFCC and GFCC)
+category: news
 ---

 Working towards the next Essentia release, we have updated our cepstral features.
 The updates include: